Nikon D4, 14-24mm, ISO 100, ƒ/10, 1/100, off-camera flash using the Neewer TT850 flash & Neewer 433MHz Wireless 16 Channel Flash Remote Trigger

 Nikon D4, 14-24mm, ISO 640, ƒ/2.8, 1/25, off-camera flash using the Neewer TT850 flash & Neewer 433MHz Wireless 16 Channel Flash Remote Trigger

-The camera was on Aperture priority for all these photos, and I was winking the flash slightly brighter than the ambient light.
-The same light value or + 1/2 stop is often more effective in cleaning up the color and giving the images a little pop.
+The camera was set to Aperture priority for all these photos, and I was using the flash slightly brighter than the ambient light.
+The same light value, or +1/2 stop, is often more effective for cleaning up the color and giving the images a little pop.

 This past weekend I was photographing Bottles and Cans performing at North Beach Bar & Grill on Tybee Island.
 There were no lights on the band; therefore, they performed as a silhouette as the night went on.